 Quality Assurance of livestock and its product

 KLMC is advocating for the creation of disease free zones or proper control measures in Arid and semi arid areas in order to promote export of livestock and its product.
 To achieve this, KLMC is training producers on better husbandry practices, health, breed improvement, disease surveillance and control.
 Supporting and training women groups that are involved in the primary processing of skins and milk selling on value addition and prolonging milk shelve life.
-13 milk and hides/skins groups were supported by KLMC with some seed funds and trainings and a as pilot program the same groups linked to external markets to sell their products.
+Milk and hides/skins groups are supported by KLMC and linked to local and external markets to sell their products.